markd2/MarkDnD/ThirdAdventure/scratch-paper.md

       (but... wrong question...)
     - so what can he accomplish via papermancy?
     - Paper elementals?
 Accessing elemental Plane of Paper?
+    - Origami Army?
+ORIGARMY
     - maybe he's trying to weaken the Prime Material / Plane of Paper boundary?
       - ooh, maybe the books in the upper floor are portals, channeling the given elemental creature
     - still... why?
+    - maybe an evil power vacuum now that Explicitica Defilus is gone
+        - Fundamentally what Figboot is trying to work against
+        - Or maybe E.D. was subcontracting out to various other evil folk for research purposes.
+If the human cult didn't take over, then maybe the origarmy will take over
+	- the money dried up, so he's out on his own
+	- maybe shifting from the origarmy to something else to pay the bills
+	    - like "turning" pigs into origami, but actually stealing them
+	    - or "turning" a person into origami, but actually kidnap them and use for ransom